-The SMD Whitepaper states: "The Final Rule would require that each RTO or ISO have an independent market monitor either for the individual RTO or ISO or for a larger region.
-The RTO or ISO tariff must contain appropriate market power mitigation measures to address market power problems in the spot markets.
-These mitigation measures must work together with measures on resource adequacy to ensure that the measure do not suppress prices below the level necessary to attract needed investment in infrastructure in the region."
+A qualifying RTO or ISO tariff must contain appropriate market power mitigation measures to address market power problems in the spot markets.
+These mitigation measures must work together with measures on resource adequacy to ensure that the measures do not suppress prices below the level necessary to attract needed investment in infrastructure in the region.

-Furthermore the RTO will be empowered to take action if market power abuse is found.
+Furthermore, the RTO will be empowered to take action if market power abuse is found.
 This will include: enforcement of Reliability Must Run agreements for generation units with localized market power; enforcement of price caps; and the potential to adjust a generator's bid downward automatically if it is out of line with its historical bidding behavior.

-6.0 Midwest Independent Operator (MISO) State of the Market Report 2003
+6.0 Midwest Independent Operator (MISO) State of the Market Report 2004